 One of the 10,000 spiritual laws states, “Morality is the best-dressed form of sin.”
 I couldn’t have said it better myself.
 Morality lends itself to the posture of the Pharisee in the temple, which is one of the stories that put morality in its place.
 Another is the story of the rich young man.
 Morality isn’t what it’s cracked up to be.

-Or life as it is constitutes the context and circumstances within which we live.
+Or life as it is consists of the context and circumstances within which we live.
 We live where we live.
 We do not live next door, or down the street, or across town, or in another part of the country or world.
-Our life as it is, is different than it would be if we lived somewhere else.
+Our life where it is, is different than it would be if we lived somewhere else.
 We have different choices.
 Different options.
 Different opportunities.
 We were born when and where we were born.
 Our parents were our parents.
 All the facts that have governed our life constitute our life as it is.
-They are our facts to square ourselves up with—to place ourselves in accord with.
-They are different from anyone else’s facts, and we all have the same work to do of squaring ourselves up with the facts that we have had to work with, deal with, all our lives long.
+They are our facts to square ourselves up with.
+They are different from anyone else’s facts, but we all have the same work to do: Squaring ourselves up with the facts that we have had to work with, deal with, all our lives long.
 We never complete that work.
 It is always to be done.

 To not do it is to spend our life in the Wasteland of denial, diversion, distraction, escape into addiction and entertaining pastimes.
-These facts of our lives—the time and place of our living, our choices and opportunities, etc.—are our fate.
+These facts of our lives, the time and place of our living, our choices and opportunities, etc. are our fate.
 They are the things we were born into.
-The things we cannot help, or change, like the color of our hair or the size of our footprint, or how fast we can run the hundred-meter dash.
-We have to square ourselves up with them because they are what they are, and together they form the context and circumstances of our lives.
+The things we cannot help, or change, like the color of our hair or the size of our footprint, or how fast we can run the hundred meter dash.
+We have to square ourselves up with them because they are what they are and together they form the context and circumstances of our lives.
 To choose the Wasteland is to choose to live out our life in the land of our fate.
 And to say, “No thanks,” to our destiny.

-Now, within that context and those circumstances—within the fate that is ours—we are called to live out our life as it needs to be lived.
+Within the context circumstances of our life—within the fate that is ours—we are called to live out our life as it can be, ought to be, must be.
 This is our destiny.
 Our destiny is who we are called to become.
 Our destiny is what we are capable of doing with our fate, with the facts that determine so much of our life.
-They don’t determine all of our life, unless we let them, unless we cave into the facts, and submit to our fate, and surrender hopelessly to the context and circumstances of our living, in a “Who cares?
+They don’t determine all of our life, unless we let them, unless we cave into the facts and give into our fate and surrender hopelessly to the context and circumstances of our living in a Wasteland of “Who cares?
 Why try?
 What difference does it make?” kind of way.

 I am here to remind you that the Source of Life and Being—that which has always been thought of as God—is with us within the context and circumstances of our lives, within the fate that defines our living, the facts that limit our lives, to enable and assist us in embracing and serving our destiny, and becoming who we are capable of being within the limits and boundaries of the time and place of our living.
-Our destiny is recognizing and bringing forth into our life, the gift, the genius, the daemon (Sounds like “diamon”) that is ours—that is peculiar to us, that makes us different from any other human being to ever live.
+Our destiny is recognizing and bringing forth into our lives, the gift, the genius, the daemon (Sounds like “diamon”) that is ours—that is peculiar to us, that makes us different from any other human being to ever live.

 To use Carl Jung’s term, individuation is what sets Jesus apart.
 This is what his “no one can come to the Father but by me” means.
-When we are who we are the way Jesus was who he was, then, it may be said of us all: “The Father and I are one.”
+When we are who we are the way Jesus was who he was, “The Father and I are one.”
 Our call is to become who we are asked to be within the context and circumstances of our life.
 This is our work.
-And, we are not alone in that work.
+And we are not alone in that work.
 That which has always been called God is with us in that work to help us do it.

-The Spiritual Journey brings us into the presence of The Source of Life and Being is with us to do the work of fulfilling our destiny—which is the work of self-realization, of bringing forth our gift, our genius—as boon and blessing to all who inhabit this place with us.
-The Source is not with us so that we might have it made, live any way we choose, and still have all our dreams come true—so that we can fritter away our time in trivial pursuits and entertaining pastimes—so that we can hang out at the mall, or take trips and cruises, until we die.
-The Source is with us for the specific purpose of doing the work that is ours to do, becoming who we are as a blessing to all—to give our life, so to speak, to set others free.
+The Spiritual Journey brings us into the presence of The Source of Life and Being, which is with us to do the work of fulfilling our destiny—which is the work of self-realization, of bringing forth our gift, our genius, our daemon—as boon and blessing to all who inhibit this place with us.
+The Source is not with us so that we might have it made, live any way we choose, and have all our dreams come true—so that we can fritter away our time in trivial pursuits and entertaining pastimes, and hang out at the mall, or take trips and cruises, until we die.
+The Source is with us for the specific purpose of doing the work that is ours to do, becoming who we are to be as a blessing to all—to give our life in the service of life.

 This is the Hero’s Journey, the hero’s task.
 Abraham leaves home in search of home.
-He leaves his physical home to find the home of his spirit, his soul.
-He goes looking for where he belongs, for what he belongs to.
-Where we belong—what we belong to—is the Promised Land, which is also the Kingdom of God, which is also The New Jerusalem, which is also the work that is our destiny, where we and God are one.
-This does not exist in some far off distant future, or some far off distant place, but is right here, and right now, when we take up the search for the gift we have been given, for our original nature and the innate virtues that are ours from birth, for the life we are called to live, for the work that is ours to do, for where we belong, for what we belong to.
+He leaves his physical home in search of the home of his spirit, his soul.
+He goes in search of where he belongs, in search of what he belongs to.
+Where we belong—what we belong to—is the Promised Land, which is also called the Kingdom of God, and The New Jerusalem, The Farther Shore, Nirvana, which is also the work that is our destiny where we and God are as one.
+This does not exist in some far off distant future, or some far off distant place, but is right here and right now when we take up the search for the gift we have been given, for our original nature and the innate virtues that are ours from birth, for the life we are called to live, for the work that is ours to do, for where we belong, for what we belong to.
 To take up this search is to, in Jesus’ words, “have life and have it abundantly.”
-It is to live the life we are called to live, bringing ourselves—the self we are created to be—forth into the world of normal, apparent reality, where no one can “come to the Father” except by being this kind of “me.”
+It is to live the life we are called to live, being ourselves—the self we are created to be—and going forth into the world of normal, apparent reality, where no one can “come to the Father” except by being this kind of “me.”

-We get there by being true to ourselves within the context and circumstances of our life.
-Perfection is integrity, integration, synchronization, oneness of heart and life—living in ways that are integral with what is deepest, truest and best about us.
-Where word and action are one thing.
-Where external and internal are one thing.
+We take up the Journey by being true to ourselves within the context and circumstances of our life.
+Perfection is integrity, integration, synchronization, oneness of heart and being—living in ways that are integral with what is deepest, truest and best about us, where word and action are one thing, where external and internal are one thing.
 “I Am Who I Am,” says God to Moses.
 Jesus is one with the Father, not because Jesus is God, but because Jesus is one with himself—because Jesus is Jesus, and Jesus is “of God” the way you and I are “of God.”